Heat reach the East finals, top Bucks to win series 4-1

 ADELMAN TRIBUTE

-Heat coach Erik Spoelstra got his 79th postseason win, tying Rick Adelman — one of his idols as a Portland kid — for 11th on the NBA’s all-time list.
+Spoelstra got his 79th postseason win, tying Rick Adelman — one of his idols as a Portland kid — for 11th on the NBA’s all-time list.
 “I thought he was one of the most successful, understated, humble people to ever do it in this business,” Spoelstra said.
 “I hope people can really realize his greatness.
 He should be in the Hall of Fame.
 He’s innovated this game offensively as much as anyone.”

 ODD COINCIDENCE